 You may have blood tests, including:

-Complete blood count (CBC).
+Complete blood count.
 This test measures your white blood cell count.
 You may have a high white blood cell count if you have an infection.

 Liver function tests.
 This is a group of special blood tests.
-They can tell if your liver is working properly.
+They can tell if your liver is working correctly.

 Blood cultures.
 These tests see if you have a blood infection.